XanGrab/Portfolio/content/blog/MadUX/MadUX-Summer/index.md

     ["UX", "Mad--UX", "Playtest", "Usability Testing", "Development", "MOTHER²"]
 ---

+_What to learn more about the process of planning this usability test?
+Checkout out my [UX portfolio series!](../ux-p1/)_

 ## 📜 **Prologue**

 _EarthBound_, originally released in 1995 for the Super Nintendo Entertainment System, is a cult-classic RPG known for its quirky humor and unique setting.
 Despite its initial lukewarm reception, the game has since garnered a devoted fanbase and is often cited as a masterpiece of its genre.

 Given its iconic status, any attempts to remake or modernize _EarthBound_ must carefully preserve its original charm while addressing the usability issues that could alienate modern players.
 This case study focuses on the usability testing of the original _EarthBound_, conducted to identify usability challenges or pain points that modern players might face.
-Our aim was to extract insights that could inform the development of a fan-made remake [_MOTHER²_](../../games/mothersquared/), ensuring it meets the expectations of both new players and long-time fans.
+Our aim was to extract insights that could inform the development of a fan-made remake [_MOTHER²_](../../../games/mothersquared/), ensuring it meets the expectations of both new players and long-time fans.

 ## 🎯 **Objectives**